 How to Choose Remote Support Software

 Before diving into this list, there were a few criteria I used to evaluate the remote support programs.
-An IT or network admin should consider these specs before choosing their own remote support software, depending on their network’s unique needs.
+An IT or network admin should consider these specs before choosing their own remote support solution, depending on their network’s unique needs.

 1) How user-friendly is it?

 2) How secure is the connection?

 Cybersecurity should be the first thing IT professionals think about when evaluating any new software tool.
 We look for tools that are trusted by companies in different industries around the world.
 Security breaches happen on occasion, and when they do, how did the company respond?
-Does the remote support software use geographically-distributed servers to maintain a stable and secure connection?
+Does the remote desktop software use geographically-distributed servers to maintain a stable and secure connection?
 What other security features are in place to keep pace with industry standards?

 3) Is the desktop support tool compliant and compatible?